Is it easy to find a job in Ireland? What is the best place to work in Dublin?

 Job websites are very popular in Dublin and you can find many opportunities there.
 Use filters to narrow down a position that suits you better.
 In my personal experience, the best ones to try out are indeed.com, jobs.ie, and jobbio.com.

-After you write a good CV, you can post it on your profile in those platforms and apply for positions you are interested in.
+After you prepare a good CV you can post it on your profile in those platforms and apply for positions you are interested in.
 Another nice thing about those is that you can put a job alert and be notified every time new opportunities come up.

 2. Make sure you write a good CV

 Your Curriculum Vitae will be the first impression that your targeted company will form of you.
 Make sure you are showing all your valuable qualities, skills and past experience in it.
 There is one very popular saying: